ShiningVenus/CozyCritters/README.md

 ## 🛠️ Tech & Architecture

 **Frontend:**
 React (with TypeScript), Vite for fast dev/build, Tailwind CSS for cozy styles, shadcn/ui for accessible UI, and Wouter for simple page navigation.
+Service worker registration is handled by a dedicated `useServiceWorker` hook to keep the app shell lean.

 **State & Storage:**
 All moods/notes are stored locally in your browser.
 The app is ready for future features like user accounts, but you don't need one now.

 **Backend (future ready):**
-Express.js with TypeScript, Drizzle ORM, and PostgreSQL for possible future login or sync.
+Express.js with TypeScript, Drizzle ORM, and PostgreSQL for possible future login or sync, with a reusable `requestLogger` middleware for development visibility.
 This is currently not required.

 **Accessibility & Design:**
 Uses Radix UI for solid ARIA and keyboard support, warm animal friendly color palette, and responsive/mobile first layouts.